-Our conversation was as wide ranging as his resume and research.
-We talked about his personal history towards a academic career in philosophy.
-Being influenced as a grad student under John Searle of “The Chinese Room” thought experiment fame.
+Our conversation was as wide-ranging as his resume and research.
+We talked about his personal history toward an academic career in philosophy, being influenced as a grad student under John Searle of “The Chinese Room” thought experiment fame.
 Eric’s dad had a similar trajectory as he worked under Timothy Leary for the famous Harvard LSD studies.

 I thank Eric for his time, research, and eclectic mind.
-Enjoy the conversation, and until next time - Ad Astra!
+I hope you enjoy the conversation.

 What exactly is consciousness?
 (00:17:35)

 Can collectives, societies, companies, ideas, or countries like the United States be conscious?
 (00:21:00)